roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4600/configuring-rak4600.md

 You can configure your RAK4600 LPWAN Evaluation Board by sending AT Commands either through UART, through BLE or through Micro USB.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: For the full list of AT Commands available for configuring your RAK4600, kindly check [here](at-commands)
+ For the full list of AT Commands available for configuring your RAK4600, kindly check [here](at-commands)
 :::

 ## Through UART